lpcalisi/cloudsec-workshop-iac/README.md

    * Building Custom Images
         + Packer

-Ejemplificando, podriamos crear una instancia EC2 con Terraform y luego, una vez creada, configurarla mediante un playbook ansible.
+In example, we could create a EC2 instance with Terraform and then, once it is created, you should configure it by ansible playbook.
-Otra variante de software provisioning podria ser la creacion de una imagen con todas las configuraciones y software necesario utilizando Packer + Provisioner (ansible, etc) y luego realizar la creacion de una instancia con Terraform que utilice esta imagen.
+Other way of software provisioning could be the creation of an image with all needed configurations and software using Packer + Provisioner (ansible, etc) and  then to make an EC2 instance deployment with Terraform using this image.

-En este workshop vamos a tratar estos 3 distintos tipos de aprovisionamiento.
+In this workshop, we are going to talk about 3 different types of provisioning.
-  * Infrastructure Provisioning (ej: Terraform)
+  * Infrastructure Provisioning (ie: Terraform)
-  * Infrastructure + Software Provisioning (ej: Terraform + Ansible)
+  * Infrastructure + Software Provisioning (ie: Terraform + Ansible)
-  * Build Custom Image + Infrastructure Provisioning (ej: Packer + Terraform).
+  * Build Custom Image + Infrastructure Provisioning (ie: Packer + Terraform).

 <br/>
-<a href="https://github.com/lpcalisi/cloudsec-workshop-iac/tree/master/terraform">Comenzar con Terraform</a>
+<a href="https://github.com/lpcalisi/cloudsec-workshop-iac/tree/master/terraform">Start with Terraform</a>
 <br/>
-<a href="https://github.com/lpcalisi/cloudsec-workshop-iac/tree/master/packer">Comenzar con Packer</a>
+<a href="https://github.com/lpcalisi/cloudsec-workshop-iac/tree/master/packer">Start with Packer</a>